syncfusion-content/fileformat-docs/File-Formats/DocIO/word-to-pdf.md

 ### Recreate Nested Metafile

 This setting allows you to regenerate the nested EMF images present in the Word document during PDF conversion.
-We suggest to use this property only when the document contains Nested Meta file images.
+We suggest to use this property only when the document contains Nested Metafile images.

 The following code sample shows how to use this property to regenerate the nested EMF images present in the Word document during PDF conversion.